Find Grad Schools

 50 Yearly Graduations

 The 10th most popular school in the country for biomedical science majors who are seeking their master's degree is Middle Tennessee State University.
 Each year, around 22,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,536 per year, while in-state graduate students, on average, pay $9,648 per year.
+The average in-state tuition for full-time undergraduates is $7,344 per year, while in-state graduate students, on average, pay $9,396 per year.
 During the most recent year for which we have data, 50 people received their master's degree in biomedical science from Middle Tennessee State University.
-About 61% of this group were women, and 37% were students from an underrepresented racial-ethnic group.
-Middle Tennessee State University biomedical science graduates who receive their master's degree go on to jobs earning a median salary of $45,974.
+Of these students, 57% were women and 49% were members of underrepresented racial-ethnic groups.

 #11